Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 KeePass is a free program

 When choosing the best password manager, you can rely on the opinions of other people, or you can try everything yourself.
-Everyone decides this issue for himself.
+Everyone decides this issue for themselves.
 The main thing is not to forget about the protection of information and personal data.
-You can find a list of other password managers here.
+You can find a list of other password managers.

-A modern password manager is no longer just a program for storing encrypted passwords.
-Such a program requires support for mobile platforms, browser plugins, methods for securely synchronizing user data, and much more.
-The most advanced programs can, for example, warn the user that something has been hacked somewhere and that they need to change their password.
-In general, the space for the imagination of developers is huge, and it is not surprising that some of the managers presented in the review are successfully sold for tens of dollars.
+A modern password manager is no longer just a program for storing passwords in encrypted form.
+Such a program requires support for mobile platforms, browser plugins, methods for secure synchronization of user data, and much more.
+The most advanced programs can, for example, warn the user that something has been hacked somewhere and he needs to change his password.
+In general, the space for the imagination of developers is enormous, and it is not surprising that some of the managers presented in the review are successfully sold for tens of dollars.

-The password database is encrypted with symmetric AES-256 and the master password is hashed with SHA-256.
-As a synchronization, they usually use either a good old flash drive, or one of the cloud services, such as Dropbox.
-Some mobile clients, by the way, can work with storage in Dropbox automatically.
+The password database is encrypted using symmetric AES-256, and the master password is hashed with SHA-256.
+For synchronization, they usually use either a good old flash drive or one of the cloud services, such as Dropbox.
+Some mobile clients, by the way, can work with Dropbox storage automatically.

-There are a bunch of plugins and additional tools for KeePass: utilities for importing/exporting passwords from the database, browser plugins that allow you to automatically fill out login forms, and additional backup and synchronization tools.
+KeePass has a bunch of plugins and additional tools: utilities for importing/exporting passwords from the database, browser plugins that allow you to automatically fill out login forms, and additional backup and synchronization tools.
 All this is collected on a separate page.

-Unfortunately, such a zoo of customers also has disadvantages.
-There are currently two versions (1 and 2) of the database that are incompatible with each other.
+Unfortunately, such a zoo of clients also has its downsides.
+Currently there are two versions (1 and 2) of the database in use, which are incompatible with each other.
 However, there are clients that support only one of the versions.
-Despite the fact that the main application is free, there are also paid clients, for example, for iOS.
-As is often the case with similar projects, the interface of some clients leaves much to be desired.
+Despite the fact that the main application is free, there are also paid clients, for example for iOS.
+As often happens with such projects, the interface for some clients leaves much to be desired.

 • Windows, Mac